michaelwitk/befast/README.md

 - Built-in storage, one-click start.
 - Better performance, data closer to code.
 - Private.
 - Escape hatch.
-Have an exit strategy once a company changes their mind on pricing on the fly.
+Have an exit strategy once a company changes pricing on the fly.